teobresums/teobresums/validation/README.md

       The bug does not affect results using just the (2,2) mode

    4. Waveform was not computed in first step, resulting in small time shift after the interpolation (if performed).

-   5. Waveform for spin and tides employs nonspinning Hamiltonian.
-This result in differences of order ~ 1e-5 in dynamical variables that remain of that order due to cancellations, but it larger in variable ddotr.
+      Bug has been fixed.

+   5. Amplitudes rholm (3,1) and (3,3) did not contain the nu-dependent corrections.
+      Bug has been fixed.

 All the above bugs except 1. have been fixed in several commits up to